godotengine/godot-docs/development/compiling/compiling_for_windows.rst

 For compiling under Windows, the following is required:

 - `Visual Studio Community <https://www.visualstudio.com/vs/community/>`_,
   version 2015 (14.0) or later.
+VS 2019 is recommended.
   **Make sure to read "Installing Visual Studio caveats" below or you will have to run/download the installer again.**
-- MinGW-w64 can be used as an alternative to Visual Studio.
+- MinGW-w64 with GCC can be used as an alternative to Visual Studio.
+  Be sure to install/configure it to use the ``posix`` thread model.
 - `Python 3.5+ (recommended) or Python 2.7+. <https://www.python.org/downloads/windows/>`_
 - `SCons <https://www.scons.org>`_ build system.
 If using Visual Studio 2019, you *must* have SCons 3.1.1 or later.